Homemade Caramel Apples Recipe

 Step 3: Cool to Dipping Temperature

-2. Stir in vanilla extract and salt.
+2. Stir in the vanilla and salt carefully; the mixture is extremely hot.

 Step 4: Dip the Apples